transpose-publishing/landscapeStudy/02-analysis-writeup.md

 (B) Type of peer review used by disciplines (n = 193)

-However, there are major differences between disciplines (see subfigure B in figure
+However, there are major differences between disciplines (see figure
-\@ref(fig:peer-type-combined)).
+\@ref(fig:peer-type-combined)B).
 In the social sciences, humanities, and business, double blind peer review is generally the norm, while in the natural sciences it is single blind peer review.
 Business, economics & management displays the highest level